Change an incredible little girl’s life

 Thank you so much for taking the time to read our story and please support Amelie by making a donation.
 Any amount will go a long way towards changing her life.
 Thank you.

-We are fundraising with Tree of Hope (charity number 1149254).
-If we raise insufficient funds, or surplus funds, then the funds will be used, if appropriate, to fund support for Amelie's needs in accordance with Tree of Hope’s charitable objects.
-If in those circumstances we are unable to use all or part of the funds for the benefit of Amelie in accordance with Tree of Hope’s charitable objects, then any funds that cannot be used will be transferred to be used for the general charitable purposes of
+If we raise insufficient funds, or surplus funds, then the funds will be used, if appropriate, to fund support for our child’s needs in accordance with Tree of Hope’s charitable objects.
+If in those circumstances we are unable to use all or part of the funds for the benefit of our child in accordance with Tree of Hope’s charitable objects, then any funds that cannot be used will be transferred to be used for the general charitable purposes of Tree of Hope.

 Thanks for taking the time to visit my JustGiving page.